Mohamed-Abokhalil/From-Pixels-to-Faces/README.md

 Companion repository for the survey **"From Pixels to Faces: A Comprehensive Survey of Deep Learning-Based Face Inpainting and Face Unmasking"** (submitted to ACM Computing Surveys, 2026).

-> Mohamed Mahmoud, Mostafa Farouk Senussi, Mahmoud Abdalla, Mahmoud SalahEldin Kasem, Hyun-Soo Kang
+> Mohamed Mahmoud, Mahmoud Abdalla, Mahmoud SalahEldin Kasem, Hyun-Soo Kang
 > Chungbuk National University · Assiut University

 ## 📌 Highlights